csebastiao/orderbike/README.md

 On the `Bikeplanpic` folder, you will find a non-exhaustive list of images of bicycle network plan of various precision, actually planned or not.
 The `0_Metadata.md` file list the related informations.
 Whenever the word datascreen is used instead of picture in the name of an image, it means that the image was apparently made using a GIS software, so a closed or open shapefile should exist.
 This folder serves as an inspiration database to see what bicycle network plan look like, in their final form, and in the imagined evolution of them, with a diversity of size, means, topography...

 To find examples of networks, see [UrbanToyGraph](https://github.com/csebastiao/UrbanToyGraph) for toy network looking like some typical urban shapes, or [TransportationNetworks](https://github.com/bstabler/TransportationNetworks) for (more or less simplified) urban networks with Origin-Destination-pairs on them, that are usually used for car traffic engineering.
+Another option is to use real street network from [OpenStreetMap](https://www.openstreetmap.org) using [OSMnx](https://github.com/gboeing/osmnx).

 ## Installation of OrderBike